Home » Writing A Book » Author Tips » 12 Key Book Writing Tips For First Time Authors

 Along with regular writing, one of the next-best tips for new authors who want to improve their writing is to consume!
 Read as many books as possible to understand the beauty of words and how to structure your work to be engaging.

 Read books specifically about the art of writing, those on your topic matter, but also read for pleasure!
-Consume as much as you can, written by authors you admire, and little by little, you'll become a better writer too.
+Consume as much as you can, written by authors you admire, and little by little, you’ll become a better writer.

 3. Keep an author swipe file

 Build an author swipe file to organize your writing research.
-So you bookmark any pages and paragraphs that strike a chord – you’ll then revisit and study them later.
+Bookmark any pages and paragraphs you read that strike a chord – you’ll then revisit and study them later.
+You can also use a highlighter pen and a series of Post-it notes.

-You’re not looking to cheat or plagiarize, but rather to be inspired by the psychology of other people’s writing – learn more about what attracted you to that book title, opening chapter, personal anecdote, etc.
+You’re not looking to cheat or plagiarize but rather to be inspired by the psychology of other people’s writing.
+With your swipe file, you are learning more about what attracted you to that book title, opening chapter, personal anecdote, etc.

-Of course, you could use an actual bookmark for this or a highlighter pen and a series of post-it notes.
-But if you're reading digitally, another option is to use a note-taking app like Evernote to build your swipe file.
+Another option, if you’re reading digitally, is to use a note-taking app like Evernote to build your swipe file.

 Make notes of varying sentence structures and paragraph openers you feel drawn to, and add tags to each entry so you can search for them later.